The Test of Your Gospel

-Dead religious works are sold with respectable labels like “responsibility,” “good works,” “mission,” “sowing,” and “investing.”
-I am not against these things!
-What I am opposed to is the diabolical lie that says God’s favor depends on me doing them.
+Dead religious works are sold with respectable labels like responsibility, good works, mission, sowing, and investing.
+I am not against these things.
+But I am strongly opposed to the lie that says God’s favor depends on you doing them.

 Do you know that you are saved by grace and kept by grace?

-“So then, just as you received Christ Jesus as Lord, continue to live in him.”
-(Col 2:6)
+So then, just as you received Christ Jesus as Lord, continue to live in him.
+(Colossians 2:6)

 1. Does this gospel cause me to fix my eyes exclusively on Jesus?

 It took me years to realize this.
 When I began preaching in the 1990s, I used to preach on the kingdom.
 I loved the kingdom and I still do.
 But I now realize that my love for the kingdom was really a love for the King.
-Now I just preach of this Great King who loves me and gave Himself for me.
-Now I just preach Jesus.
+Now I just preach of this Great King who loves me and gave himself for me.

 Do you need a series on overcoming, giving, wisdom, holiness, faith, warfare, marriage, family life, outreach, helping the poor, deliverance, Leviticus, the Tabernacle, etc?
 Then preach Jesus!

 Jesus is the supreme manifestation of the character and purpose of God.
 Any message that diminishes Jesus, insults the Spirit of grace.
-Jesus is peerless and nothing compares to Him.
-He has become for us wisdom from God and I will boast (preach) of nothing else (1 Co 1:30-31).
+Jesus is peerless and nothing compares to him.
+He has become for us wisdom from God and I will boast of nothing else (1 Cor 1:30-31).

 2. Does this gospel increase my dependence on Jesus?

-Instead of healing the sick, raising the dead and driving out demons – the very things Jesus said His followers would do – we’re doing other stuff.
+Instead of healing the sick, raising the dead and driving out demons – the very things Jesus said his followers would do – we’re doing other stuff.
 And because we’re so busy doing other stuff we’re worn out and missing opportunities to do the works and greater works of Jesus.

 3. Does this gospel empower me to overcome sin?

 There are two ways to deal with sin; (1) preach law or (2) reveal grace.
-A law-based message will stir up the flesh in a human-powered quest for a change in behavior.
-This approach is inherently flawed for the purpose of the law is to inflame sin (Rm 7:5).
-Thus, any “success” with this approach will only lead to the graver sins of pride, self-righteousness, and the truly fatal sin of unbelief in the grace of a good God.
-Ultimately the law is powerless to deal with sin because it leaves the heart untouched (Col 2:23).
+The first approach will fail because the purpose of the law is to inflame sin (Rom 7:5).
+Any success with rule-keeping will only lead to bigger sins of pride and self-righteousness.
+The law is powerless to deal with sin because it leaves the heart untouched (Col 2:23).

 You are a new creation with a new nature.
-Your old sin software has been nailed to the cross and you are no longer sin’s slave (Rm 6:6,20).
+Your old sin software has been nailed to the cross and you are no longer sin’s slave (Rom 6:6,20).
 Appetites are dealt with by recognizing who you are in Christ and reckoning your old self as dead.